Several wounded in shooting in German city; gunman dead - NewsBreak

 Several wounded in shooting in German city; gunman dead

-BERLIN (AP) — A lone gunman wounded several people at a lecture theater in the southwestern German city of Heidelberg on Monday, police said.
+BERLIN — (AP) — A lone gunman wounded several people at a lecture hall in the southwestern German city of Heidelberg on Monday, police said.

 Police said in a brief statement that the perpetrator was dead, but didn't give details of how that happened.
 They had earlier asked people on Twitter to avoid the Neuenheimer Feld area of Heidelberg, where the city’s university campus is located.